rodmonic/DragonWoodAI/README.md

 #### Experiment 3

 It seems that the network was still being conservative and was drawing cards when it shouldn't be.
-A measure of success of playing in Dragonwood is the amount of value you get per card.
+A measure of success of playing in Dragonwood is the amount of points you get per card.
 The more cards you discard the less chance to get points you have.
-As a final attempt to get a less conservative player I changed the function to try and incorporate this.
+As a final attempt to get a less conservative AI agent I changed the function to try and incorporate this.

 Unfortunately this had the opposite effect and after a few generations the network was only drawing cards and doing nothing else.

 #### Experiment 4

  I was starting to think that the state encoding was too complicated to allow the network to learn from.
 Before going back to the drawing board I decided to only provide attack options to the network that were possible.
 This does go against our stretch goal of trying to let the network learn the game rules but at this point I felt it was a good compromise to make.

- Once this had been implemented the network did converge on an answer much quicker and we saw a slight increase in the best performing network.
+ Once this had been implemented the network did converge on an answer much quicker and I saw a slight increase in the best performing network.
 However the best score of 8 was still pretty far from the value needed.

 #### Experiment 5

 At this point i had been working on getting the network right for a month and had changed quite a few variables with minimal change in the resultant reward function.
 I felt therefore it was time to review the input encoding.
 Simplification of the encoding would mean that more of the games logic would be abstracted away from the network but the current approach was not yielding results.

-So I decided to simplify the encoding trying to put the least amount of information needed not worrying about abstracting away information.
+So I decided to simplify the encoding trying to put the least amount of information needed, not worrying about abstracting away information.
 I ended up with the following encoding:

 - length of attacking hand
 - score to beat on selected Dragonwood card